-This section describes strategies for improving the image, quality, and diversity of housing within the City's Core neighborhoods, increasing homeownership, and strengthening neighborhood physical and civic infrastructure.
-This will provide a framework for connections between neighborhoods and commercial nodes and public services and facilities and how to expand access to neighborhood parks and open space, and implementation for priority projects.
+This section describes strategies for improving the image, quality, and diversity of housing within the City's Core neighborhoods, increasing homeownership, and strengthening neighborhood physical and civic infrastructure, providing connections between neighborhoods and commercial nodes and public services and facilities, how to expand access to neighborhood parks and open space, and a framework for implementing priority projects.
 These strategies will be implemented incrementally over the 20-year time frame of Reinvent Franklin.
 All strategies are designed for the efficient use of limited resources, reducing costs, and strengthening neighborhoods to improve the City's economic and physical health.